pret/pokered/FEATURES.md

 - Route 17 sign can now be read from below.
 - Can't get blocked by the burglar on Pokemon Mansion 3F
 - If all your pokemon are fainted except for the current one, SHIFT mode won't ask you if you want to switch pokemon before the opponent sends out their next pokemon.
+- The LAPRAS npc in the fuchsia city zoo can now swim around its enclosure like it was coded to be able to.
+- Trapping moves won't erroneously still do ongoing damage to pokemon who are immune.
+Example: Wrap on a ghost pokemon.

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.